 Where does this leads us when it comes to culture, art, and their making?

 – How does that influence the ways we make art?

 – What is electronic art and how can it change the world?

 Since its first edition in 1981, the International Symposium on Electronic Art has been focussing on the impact of technology on art making, and the impact of art on technology, technoscience and society at large.

-ISEA2015 proceedings are no exception, and gather 184 contributions: 29 extended abstracts (2 pages) 79 short papers (4 pages) and 76 long ones (8 pages) grouped in 43 sessions.
+ISEA2015 proceedings are no exception , and gather 155 contributions 79 short papers and 76 long ones (8 pages) grouped in 41 sessions.
 These sessions are the answers from the community to our call for papers under the overarching theme of disruption.
-Sessions span topics ranging from global warming, geopolitics, bio-art, generative systems and computer-brain interfaces.
-All these critical aspects of our societies are looked at through the lens of electronic art, and its disruptive potential.
+We have sessions on global warming, geopolitics, on bio-art, generative systems and computer-brain interfaces.
+All these critical aspects of our societies are looked at through the lens of electronic art, and the ensuing debate will benefit from its disruptive potential.

 ISEA2015 Symposium Directors

 Thecla Schiphorst, and Philippe Pasquier

 World-Wide-Walks: Glaciers in the age of global warming, Peter D’Agostino and David Tafler.
 Long paper.

 The Listen(n) project: acoustic ecology as a tool for remediating environmental awareness, Garth Paine, Leah Barclay, Sabine Feisst and Daniel Gilfillan.
 Long paper.